Mablethorpe loop railway: Passenger train services

-The line became increasingly popular with holidaymakers in the first decade of the twentieth century.
-In 1906 on August Bank Holiday, 5,400 people took advantage of the three shillings return fare from Kings Cross to Mablethorpe, and the total number of excursionists for the summer was 92 000.

 Mablethorpe was always popular with people from the Nottingham area.
 From the early days there was a weekday through train between the two, via Grantham and Boston.
 This service operated until the outbreak of war in 1939.
 By 1914, on peak summer Saturdays, there were four return through-trains between Nottingham and Mablethorpe, and one each from Leicester, Leeds and Bradford, and Manchester via Sheffield.

 The traffic was not confined to weekends, for weekday specials also ran from Midlands towns in their holiday weeks, but Sunday was the peak day.
 On the busiest days, storage was a problem, and Mablethorpe's three carriage sidings were fully used.
 Goods sidings were pressed into use, and finally the line north to Louth, on which no Sunday service ran, was filled up with trains end to end.
 Many of the engines from these trains were too large for the small turntable, and they were despatched, three at a time, to Firsby, to be turned via the triangle there formed by the Skegness branch junctions.
 The greatest number of excursion trains in one day was August Bank Holiday Sunday, 1951, when there were nineteen.